swaminathanrahul/DengAI/README.md

 ## Outcomes

-- Final submission score: XXXXX
+- Final submission score: 26.1
 - Explored and preprocessed the provided data to extract meaningful features.
 - Implemented and fine-tuned multiple machine learning models, including regression and time series forecasting algorithms.
 - Evaluated model performance using appropriate metrics such as Mean Absolute Error (MAE) to assess accuracy.